Quantum geometrical current and coherence of the open gravitation system: loop quantum gravity coupled with a thermal scalar field: Parameterized theory for the open quantum gravitation system

 where the trace is taken over the environment.
 Equations \eqref{eq:2.21} are the parameterized version of the von Neumann equation.
 Although for the total system, the covariance requires that $[\mathcal{\hat{H}}_{\mu,tot}\,, \rho_{tot}]=0$.
 Thus $\delta \rho_{tot}/\delta X^{\mu}(x)=0$.
 For the scalar field as a subsystem, the general covariance does not require its Super-Hamiltonian vector to be equal to zero.
 In general, $\delta \rho/\delta X^{\mu}(x)\neq 0$ for the subsystem.

 Equations \eqref{eq:2.18} or \eqref{eq:2.19} are the foundations of the parameterized theory for the isolated real scalar field.
 If the scalar field is an open system, the foundations of the parameterized theory for the scalar field should be given by the equations \eqref{eq:2.21}.
-Equations \eqref{eq:2.21} can describe certain interesting features of the scalar field as an open system, such as the decoherence, the non-unitary evolutions, and the nonequilibrium evolutions...
+Equations \eqref{eq:2.21} can describe certain interesting features of the scalar field as an open system, such as the decoherence, the non-unitary evolutions, and the nonequilibrium evolutions.
+We pointed out that all the results in this subsection are derived in the Minkowski spacetime.
+We will generalize to the curved spacetime in the next.